TomLany/NOAA-Weather-Grabber/readme.md

 A built-in caching mechanism saves the results to a JSON file.
 Requests made within the cache period receive cached data.
 The cache is updated for the first request after it expires.

-This was designed to handle current weather conditions.
-It could be expanded to handle full forecasts.
+This was designed to handle current weather conditions for a single location.
+It could be expanded to handle full forecasts and/or multiple locations.

 * Web URL: [https://github.com/TomLany/Weather-Grabber](https://github.com/TomLany/Weather-Grabber)
 * Modified heavily by: Tom Lany, [http://tomlany.net/](http://tomlany.net/)